White Paper v1.1 · December 2025

 The Opportunity

 The immediate beachhead is municipal CRB response in Hawaiʻi.
-The City & County of Honolulu represents a single, well-defined customer with active biosecurity coordination needs and an existing relationship with Tethra Systems.
+The City & County of Honolulu represents a single, well-defined customer with active biosecurity coordination needs and an existing relationship with Tethra Systems—including direct access to the Mayor's office.

 Why Now